Family Guide

 Make the rules concrete.

-Vague warnings do not form children.
-Clear expectations do: what is allowed, what is not, what must be disclosed, and why it matters.
+Clear expectations form children: what is allowed, what is not, what must be disclosed, and why it matters.

 Tell the truth